drbafflegab/vbap/README.md

 ## SIMD Acceleration

-The library includes vectorised implementations for **SSE2** and **NEON**.
+The library includes vectorised implementations for the following platforms:

+- **x86/x86-64 (SSE2):** On 32-bit x86, enable SSE2 in your compiler flags (e.g., GCC/Clang: `-msse2`; MSVC: `/arch:SSE2`) to use the vectorised path.
+On 64-bit x86, SSE2 is baseline and enabled by default.
+- **AArch32/AArch64 (NEON):** On 32-bit ARM, NEON is used when requested in the target flags (e.g., `-mfpu=neon`).
+On 64-bit ARM, NEON is baseline and enabled by default.

 SIMD selection is done at compile time based on the target architecture.
 If the target lacks these instruction sets, the code automatically falls back to a scalar path.
-No runtime dispatch and no extra dependencies.
+There's no runtime dispatch and no extra dependencies.

-- **x86/x86-64:** On 32-bit x86, enable SSE2 in your compiler flags (e.g., GCC/Clang: `-msse2`; MSVC: `/arch:SSE2`) to use the vectorised path.
-On 64-bit x86, SSE2 is baseline and enabled by default.
-- **AArch32/AArch64:** On 32-bit ARM, NEON is used when requested in the target flags (e.g., `-mfpu=neon`).
-On 64-bit ARM, NEON is baseline and enabled by default.

 ## Used by